kedillon/othello/README.md

 ## Requirements
 Othello AI requires `Python >= 3.7.3`.

-Othello AI should be run using Docker.
+Othello AI should be run using a pytorch Docker image.
 Details coming soon.

 ## Training
 Othello AI can be trained by executing the following command: